khrome/requirejs-manifest-builder/README.md

 requirejs-manifest-builder.js
 =============================

 NPM is such a versatile solution, of course it works for frontend resources, so here's a requirejs manifest generator so you can register all those node modules right where they live.
-It scans the node_modules directory in the project root(non-recursively) and generates the manfest for require.js (resource loading requires the requirejs css plugin).
+It will find at module at or above the project root, and generates the manfest for require.js (resource loading requires the requirejs css plugin).

 This is intended for use in an application framework, or as part of a build process.